Comparing Bootcamps vs. Degrees

 Salary Potential

-Software developers, one potential career, made a median annual salary of $110,140 as of 2020.
+Software developers, one potential career, made a median annual salary of $109,020 as of 2021.
 Another job that bootcamp and college graduates can apply for includes information security analyst, with median earnings of $102,600 as of 2021.

 Other factors that can affect salary potential include education level, experience, professional certifications, and location.

-Should I Choose a Bootcamp or Degree?
+Should You Choose a Coding Bootcamp or Degree?

 To decide about choosing a coding bootcamp or degree, consider your priorities, interests, and career goals.
 Think about your education and work experience and what makes sense for where you are in your life right now.